Cpasjuste/recalbox/package/recalbox-romfs/recalbox-romfs-tic80/roms/tic80/_readme.txt

-## RECALBOX - SYSTEM THOMSON TO8 ##
+## RECALBOX - SYSTEM TIC-80 ##

-Put your Thomson TO8 roms in this directory.
+Put your TIC-80 roms in this directory.

-Rom files must have a ".fd/.sap/.k7/.m7/.rom/.zip/.7z" extension.
+Rom files must have a ".tic/.zip/.7z" extension.

 This system allows to use compressed roms on .zip/.7z.
 But, it is only an archive.
 Files inside the .zip/.7z must match with extensions mentioned above.